edurbrito/master-thesis-ut/presentations/notes.md

 decentralized protocols and the problem has been solved with a Bizantine fault-tolerant clock synchronization mechanism.
-We have looked into it and reasoned about the similarities between such mechanisms and the problem of consensus in distributed systems.
+I have looked into it and reasoned about the similarities between such mechanisms and the problem of consensus in distributed systems.
 In simple terms, synchronizing clocks is nothing